 What is an angiography?

-An angiography is a type of X-ray which examines the blood vessels.
+An angiography is a type of X-ray which examines the blood vessels, particularly the arteries, veins and heart chambers.

 What happens during an angiography?